COVID-19 vaccine distribution strategy driven by state guidelines

 Preparing for vaccine distribution on campus

-Purdue University, guided by a COVID-19 vaccine allocation task force described in more detail below, is actively preparing to become a vaccine distribution site and aid local vaccination efforts on campus as soon as supply is made available by the Indiana State Department of Health.
+Purdue University, guided by a COVID-19 vaccine allocation task force described in more detail below, is actively preparing to become a vaccine distribution site and aid local vaccination efforts on campus as soon as the Indiana State Department of Health gives its approval and makes a supply of vaccine available.

 Purdue’s COVID-19 vaccine allocation task force